sourcegraph/scip-ruby/scip-ruby.md

 ./bazel test //test/scip:update --config=dbg
 ```

+## Writing a new SCIP test

+See the existings tests under `test/scip/testdata`
+and copy the structure.
+One caveat is that the first time
+you add a new test, you should create matching `.snapshot.rb` files
+(which may be empty) for all new `.rb` files,
+since those are used as inputs to Bazel.
+If you know of a way to get rid of that annoyance, submit a PR.

 ## Manually testing against larger codebases

 Some OSS repos that can be used to exercise scip-ruby are: